gene5487/AutoNodestone/README.md

 <br/>
 <br/>

-Because Nodes with the same main skill can be stacked and enhanced, if there are several *valid combination* with same number of Nodes,\
+Because Nodes with the same main skill can be stacked and enhanced, if there are several *valid combinations* with same number of Nodes,\
 **the combination with higher stack count will has higer priority**.

 ![stack count and priority example](https://user-images.githubusercontent.com/58682521/192094914-6e8d4ffd-91e3-4b6d-985a-9f5c0eec181c.PNG)